Guidelines for authors

 Preslia publishes original research papers on plant systematics, phytogeography, ecology and vegetation science of vascular and non-vascular plants.
 The geographical focus is on central Europe, with exception of papers invited to special issues.
 Also of interest are critical reviews evaluating progress in particular fields.
 Papers are published in English.

-Manuscripts intended for publication should be sent to Editor-in-Chief (Petr Pyšek, Institute of Botany, Czech Academy of Sciences, CZ-252 43 Průhonice, e‑mail: email@example.com).
+Manuscripts intended for publication should be sent to Editor-in-Chief (Petr Pyšek, Institute of Botany, Czech Academy of Sciences, Průhonice, e‑mail: firstname.lastname@example.org).

-The paper should consist of title, author’s name and address including e-mail, abstract (max.
-400 words), keywords and main text (usually consisting of Introduction, Material and Methods, Results, Discussion), followed by references, tables, figure captions (on a separate page) and figures.
+The paper should consist of title, names and addresses of all authors and email address of the corresponding author, abstract (max.
+400 words), keywords and main text (usually consisting of Introduction, Material and methods, Results, and Discussion), followed by References, tables, figure captions (on a separate page), figures and summary in Czech (max.
+400 words).
 Manuscripts are submitted electronically as one MS-Word file with text, tables and figure captions and one PDF file with a complete paper including figures at the end of the manuscript.
-Page layout: 2 cm margins all round, double-spaced, lines numbered separately on each page.
+Page layout: double-spaced, lines numbered continuously.
 For other details on format, authors should consult a recent issue of Preslia.
-Scientific names of plants and phytosociological units should be written in italics.
+Scientific names of plants (all taxa) and phytosociological units should be written in italics.

 Tables and figures

-TABLES and FIGURES should be numbered according to their sequence in the text and placed at the end of the manuscript, each on a separate page.
+TABLES and FIGURES should be numbered according to their sequence in the text and placed at the end of the manuscript.
 Make the titles for Tables and captions for Figures as self-explanatory as possible.
-The width of drawings and size of fonts should be proportional to the journal’s page (126 × 188 mm).
-Authors are expected to cover the cost of colour reproduction.

 For reference format consult the current issue of Preslia.
 Arrange references cited together in the text chronologically.